HONRESFELD (pictured right)

 NEW FUTURE FOR HONRESFELD

-Following it closure as a care home, there was concern about the future of the building and the important internal features contained within.
-However, following agreement with the local council Planning Permission was given for the restoration of the main house (including sensitive conservation etc of important interior fittings in the main house, wood panelling, plasterwork, fireplaces, tiled flooring etc being retained).and a number of new properties being constructed which will form a gated community..
+After its closure as a care home, there was concern about the future of the building and the important features contained within.
+However, following agreement with the local council Planning Permission was given for the restoration of the main house (including sensitive conservation etc of important interior fittings in the main house, wood panelling, plasterwork, fireplaces, tiled flooring etc being retained).and to help fund the restoration, a number of new properties would be constructed which ultimately will form a gated community..

 in 2022 being part of a series on local Industries and their families.
 It is priced £3:00 and available from Kelsall’s book shop, the coach House and the History Centre.
 Above right is a splendid, copiously illustrated book on the Library.
 Being sponsored it is excellent value at £5:00 and is available from the History Centre or via lborohist@gmail .com